jwworth/jakeworth/content/blog/my-development-roadmap.md

 - Questions
 - Next Steps

-The deliverable is a productive meeting and notes with action items from the meeting.
+The deliverable is a productive meeting and notes with actionable action items.

 ### Competitive Analysis

 What are the other folks doing?
-The deliverable is an Airtable spreadsheet.
+The deliverable is an spreadsheet.

 ### User personas

 Who are our users?
 We'll brainstorm demographic data about them.
-The deliverable is an Airtable spreadsheet.
+The deliverable is an spreadsheet.

 ### Technical Discovery

 What kind of technology do we want to use?
-Which [choose boring technologies][boring] are we going to use, and are we planning to spend any innovation credits?
+Which [boring technologies][boring] are we going to use, and are we planning to spend any innovation credits?
 The deliverable is a written document.

 ### UX Design